marcol-create/ANSYS_Chassis_Automation/README.md

 # ANSYS Chassis (semi) Automation Scripts

-Python scripts that partly automates the setup of composite and bumper analyses for the **Stanford Solar Car – Sunstruck chassis** within **ANSYS Workbench**.
+Python scripts that partly automate the setup of composite and bumper analyses for the **Stanford Solar Car – Sunstruck chassis** within **ANSYS Workbench**.

 ---